slouc/broken-links/README.md

 for a custom one.

-Note that this is very much *[work in progress]*.
+Note that this is very much work in progress.
 Next step is parallelization using Spark for speedup (code is already inside, just need to set up a cluster).